frmoriya/rossmann_prediction_sales/README.md

 ![](img/rossman_2.jpg)

 # 1. Business Problem
-Rossmann is a drugstore chain that operates in 7 European countries.
+Rossmann is a drugstore chain that operates in 7 European countries.</br>
-The CFO needs a predict sales at 6 weeks in advance to plan store renovations.
+The CFO needs a predict sales at 6 weeks in advance to plan store renovations.</br>
-Store sales are influenced by local variations such as competition, promotions, school holidays, seasonality.
+Store sales are influenced by local variations such as competition, promotions, school holidays, seasonality.</br>
-According to this scenario, sales prediction are not satisfactory. a sales prediction analysis was requested using the techniques ml
+According to this scenario, sales prediction are not satisfactory. a sales prediction analysis was requested using the techniques ML.

 # 2. Business Assumptions
 - Stores without information distance: The longest distance identified in the dataset was assumed.
 - Stores without Competition Open Since: The date of sale was assumed.
 - Days that stores are closed will not be considered.

 # 3. Attribute List